Nowcasting using regression on signatures: Simulation: equivalence to the Kalman filter

-The residuals after applying the Kalman filter on the test set have a mean of $0.02$ and a variance of $0.12$, and the signature method residuals have a mean of $0.02$ and a variance of $0.14$.
-The performance of the signature method is comparable to the Kalman filter here.
-The histograms of the residuals can be seen in Figure~\ref{fig:sim_residuals}.

-We can see the residuals of the Kalman filter plotted against the residuals of the signature method in Figure~\ref{fig:diagnostic_res}.
-The line of best fit in this case has gradient $1.00$ and a \(y\)-intercept of $-0.02$.
-The $R^2$ of the regression on these residuals is $0.99$.
-Therefore we see excellent alignment of the errors of the signature method (where the parameters are fitted from data) against the ideal filter (given full information).
+For the linear case with regular sampling, Figure~\ref{fig:sim_residuals_composite} shows the residuals (difference between target and estimated values) of the Kalman filter and the signature method plotted against one another with a line-of-best-fit.
+The two approaches perform similarly on the test set.
+The alignment of the errors of the signature method (where the parameters are fitted from data) against the ideal filter (given full information) is excellent.
+The means and variances are similar, suggesting that these methods are equivalent means of reaching the same results.
+The signature method achieves this result without knowledge of the true data generating process.

-After learning the linear model on the signature terms, we may apply the fitted model recursively given a new path of observations to infer an estimated path for the underlying true values.
-The inferred paths of the Kalman filter (also applied recursively with the same window length as the signature method for a fair illustration) and the fitted signature model on one particular simulated path are given in Figure~\ref{fig:traj}.
-We see that the signature method predicts very similarly to the Kalman filter (despite the additional difficulty of fitting parameters from data), and the inferred path is close to the true underlying path, \(Y_t\).

-In this case study, we can also compare how close our learnt parameters are against the true infinite expansion coefficients (similar to those derived in Example~\ref{ex:derive_coeffs_cts}).
-We find that if we use many terms (higher truncation order) corresponding to only integrals in \(t\), then there are large coefficient differences due to multicollinearity.
-Further details can be found in Appendix~\ref{sec:coeff_diff_regular}.
-To mitigate this, we can take different (lower) truncation levels for those signature terms corresponding to only integrals in \(t\).
-We note further that some differences between the coefficients are still expected, as the best coefficients for the infinite expansion may not correspond to the best coefficients for the finite truncated expansion.